samdomeier/Springboard-projects/Predicting_Heart_Disease_Rate/README.md

 For more reference, you can access the original kaggle dataset here: [Predicting heart disease rate](https://www.kaggle.com/nandvard/microsoft-data-science-capstone).

 ## Project Notebooks
-This project consists of 4 major notebooks:
+This project consists of four major notebooks:

 * [Compressed Notebook](https://github.com/samdomeier/Springboard-projects/blob/master/Predicting_Heart_Disease_Rate/PHDR_compressed_notebook.ipynb)
   > Recommended if you only have a couple of minutes to review this project.